 Abstract.
-Experimental structures of $M(BH_4)n$ , where M is a $2^{nd}-4^{th}$ period element, are reviewed with a particluar emphasize on crystal chemistry.
+Crystal chemistry of $M(BH_4)n$ , where M is a $2^{nd}-4^{th}$ period element, is reviewed.
 It is shown that except certain cases, the BH4 group has a nearly ideal tetrahedral geometry.
-Correction of the experimentally determined H-positions allows to compare directly the results obtained by different diffraction techniques and by theoretical calculations.
-Analysis of coordination geometries for M and BH4, and of mechanisms of phase transitions in LiBH4, suggests that the directional BH4...
-M interaction is at the origin of structural complexity of borohydrides.
+Corrections of the experimentally determined H-positions, accounting for the displacement of the electron cloud relative to an average nuclear position and for a libration of the BH4 group, are considered.
+Recent studies of structural evolution with temperature and pressure are reviewed.
+Some borohydrides involving less electropositive metals (e.g. Mg and Zn) reveal porous structures and dense interpenetrated frameworks, thus resembling metal-organic frameworks (MOFs).
+Analysis of phase transitions, and the related changes of the coordination geometries for M atoms and BH4 groups, suggests that the directional BH4...M interaction is at the origin of the structural complexity of borohydrides.
 The ways to influence their stability by chemical modification are discussed.
-Study of structural evolution with temperature and pressure is shown to be the way to access fundamental information on structural stability of these systems.